TomaszCieslak4/music-recognition/README.md

 Following hyperparameters were set to the following values:

-num_layers=3,
+`num_layers=3,`

-learning_rate=0.01,
+`learning_rate=0.0001,`

-weight_decay=0.001,
+`weight_decay=0.0,`

-dropout=0.5,
+`dropout=0.5,`

-kernel_size=3,
+`kernel_size=3,`

-pool_size=2
+`pool_size=2`

 Number of layers in the RNN was set to 3, as the input data is complex and requires a deep network to capture all the relevant information.

-Learning rate and weight decay were chosen to be relatively small, given our use of a large dataset, small learning rate and weight decays prevent overfitting to the training data, and allow the model to adjust the optimal weights at each layer gradually to converge to a global optimum.
+Learning rate was chosen to be relatively small, given our use of a large dataset, small learning rate prevent overfitting to the training data, and allow the model to adjust the optimal weights at each layer gradually to converge to a global optimum.

 Dropout layer is set to 0.5 to randomly half the data samples in order to minimize reliance on outliers, and any given subset of the data.

-Kernel size and pool size were set their respective values, as they are the recommended values to use for most CNN layers.
+Pool size was set to the recommended values which most CNN layers use.

 ## Quantitative Measures